SMSpp-Project/tools/README.md

   k-fold cross-validation, both stratified, and grid search over the hyper-parameters

+- `mcfblock_solver`, `bkblock_solver`, `cflblock_solver`,
+  `mmcfblock_solver` and `sfdcrblock_solver`: the solvers of MCFBlock, BinaryKnapsackBlock, CapacitatedFacilityLocationBlock, MMCFBlock and SingleFlowDCRBlock, which also read the native text formats of their Block

 - `chgcfg`: a small utility to change some parameters in a configuration file while leaving all the rest unchanged